roslyk/filtering-project/README.md

 Check out this project!

 Assuming that you are using XAMPP:
-- To check out this project download project, set up a database named "filtering_project" and go to project's terminal and run the command "php artisan migrate:fresh --seed".
+- To check out this project download project, set up a database named "filtering-project" and go to project's terminal and run the command "php artisan migrate:fresh --seed".
 The previous command will set up and seed database tables.
 You are now ready to check out the project!